the practical kitchen

 • Bulk fermentation & folding.
 Cover the dough and let it bulk ferment for the next 3 hours, with folds in the bowl every 30 minutes (a total of 6 sets of folds).
 To do a set of folds: Grab the top edge of the dough and stretch it away from you, then fold it down over the center of the dough.
 Rotate the bowl and repeat all the way around.

-• Preheat the baking steel.
+• Preheat the oven.
 When the final set of folds is complete, let the dough rest for a final 30 minutes.
-Meanwhile, turn the oven to 500°F degrees with a baking steel on the center rack.
+Meanwhile, preheat the oven to 500°F.

 • Shape ciabatta.
 Generously flour your countertop and gently release the dough from the bowl onto the counter.
 Loosely stretch it into an 8″x10″ rectangle approximately 2″ high.
 Dust the top generously with flour too.